 Virgin UK Holdings Limited, Virgin Management Limited, Virgin Enterprises Limited and Virgin Holdings Limited are required to report under the Modern Slavery Act 2015.
 The other entities who are reporting in this statement do so voluntarily.
+During the 2018 financial year, Virgin Red Limited was integrated into Virgin Group Loyalty Company Limited and ceased to be part of "Virgin"; unlike in previous financial years this report therefore does not include Virgin Red Limited.
 Should you wish to see the Modern Slavery Act statements for other relevant subsidiaries or Virgin branded companies which are not covered by this statement, please go to their respective websites.

-Virgin Management The Battleship 179 Harrow Road London W2 6NB virgin.com
+Virgin Management Limited The Battleship 179 Harrow Road London W2 6NB virgin.com